dulldesk/quick-notes/README.md

 # quick-notes
-Chrome extension to take quick notes
+Chrome extension to take quick notes.
+Also functional in Mozilla Firefox